PRECAUTIONS DURING THE PANDEMIC

 A prelude may be suggested before the Mass begins.
 This may either be a vocal solo or a choral selection from the music listed below.

 The music listed here are suggestions.
 They may be used at any part of the liturgy.
-Other liturgical songs may be used, feel free to discuss with the Director of Music and Liturgy.
+Other liturgical songs may be used, feel free to discuss with the Director of Liturgy and Music.

 The music listed here are suggestions.
 They may be used at any part of the liturgy.
-Other liturgical songs may be used, feel free to discuss with the Director of Music and Liturgy.
+Other liturgical songs may be used, feel free to discuss with the Director of Liturgy and Music.

 Entrance Procession (select one)